calirojas506/vue-console/README.md

 ## Important
 Use **vue-console** only in development mode.
 Do not forget to remove the script and style files before sending to production.

-This script is intended only browsers, running on Mobile Devices, that lacks of JavaScript console.
+This script is intended only for browsers, running on Mobile Devices, that lacks of JavaScript console.

 ## Stay In Touch